By Reginald Tucker

-Several prominent examples include AHF Products, which shifted the portion of the products it sources from China to Cambodia, as well as recent announcements by the likes of CFL, Engineered Floors, Shaw Floors and Wellmade Performance Flooring to build resilient flooring manufacturing plants in America.
+Several prominent examples include AHF Products, which shifted the portion of the products it sources from China to Cambodia, as well as recent announcements by the likes of CFL, Engineered Floors, Shaw Floors and Wellmade Performance Flooring to follow the example of domestic manufacturers such as Fibonacci LLC (the U.S.’ only producer of hemp flooring) and build flooring manufacturing plants in America.

 Following are some examples of the steps several manufacturers are taking to offset the impact that Chinese tariffs have had on the U.S. market.

 As the popularity of LVT continues to grow, Engineered Floors has made the decision to initiate domestic LVT production in the Seretean facility, located in Dalton, utilizing the latest and most innovative manufacturing equipment available.
 A complete revitalization of the 1.2 million-square-foot facility will not only drastically reduce lead times, the company said, but also allow for the necessary flexibility to expand in the future.

 “Our carpet manufacturing model is to have a large operation that allows for efficient product flow and minimize work in process inventory in the facility,” said Bob Shaw, chairman and CEO.
 “The Seretean facility will certainly permit that model to be executed with our LVT production.”